tarwn/lessthandot-hugo/blogs/content/posts/2009-10-23-website-redesign-need-title.md

   <img src="http://www.tiernok.com/downloads/LTD/Tidbit_2.png" alt="LTD Tidbit Image" />
 </center>

 As we finish rounding out the testing and making any minor updates that are necessary, I will continue to share more information on what the changes are and what some of the potential additions we have coming after the redesign rollout.
-Once the testing and limited beta is complete (hopefully before I have run out of blog material) we will have a limited downtime window to push to production and then surprise everyone that didn&#8217;t read this far with the new layout and functionality.
+Once the testing and limited beta is complete (hopefully before I have run out of blog material) we will have a limited downtime window to push to production and then surprise everyone that didn't read this far with the new layout and functionality.

 Just to ensure I have something to do in case the QA session goes more smoothly than a QA session has ever gone before, I will also be posting small tidbits of information to the forums and on Twitter ([@tarwn][4]).
 We have also planned a number of articles for the launch week and have made some additional modifications to the feedback and rating systems to provide a better channel for you to share your opinions.